Optimal Work Extraction from Finite-Time Closed Quantum Dynamics: Lie-algebraic control

 Since the above conditions are formalized in a mathematical way, we illustrate them with physical examples.
-One extreme case of such control setups is the control over all Hermitian operators under norm constraint and $H_\mathrm{u}(t) \equiv 0$.
-Another example is the control over all traceless operators under norm constraint and $H_\mathrm{u}(t)\propto I$.
-These two examples correspond to $\mathcal{V} \cong \mathfrak{u}(D)$ and $\mathcal{V} \cong \mathfrak{su}(D)$, respectively.
-Here, $\mathfrak{u}(D)$ ($\mathfrak{su}(D)$) is the Lie algebra for the unitary (special unitary) group.
+One extreme case of such control setups is the control over all Hermitian operators under norm constraint, which corresponds to $\mathcal{V} \cong \mathfrak{u}(D)$.
+Another example is the control over all traceless operators under norm constraint, which corresponds to $\mathcal{V} \cong \mathfrak{su}(D)$.
+Here, $\mathfrak{u}(D)$ and $\mathfrak{su}(D)$ denote the Lie algebras of the unitary and special unitary groups, respectively.
 We can even consider many-body systems, such as Heisenberg-type models with controlled magnetic fields: